Tomato6966/light-music-bot/README.md

   - *After deployed, globally once, disable it!*
 - 3. Start the bot: `npm install` and then `node .`

+## Hosting Requirements:

+- **RAM:** 40-50mb on idle, + 15-20mb / Audio Connection (for more than 100+ Servers, 250mb Ram recommended)
+- **CPU:** 2-8% of a 2ghz CORE on idle, 20% of a 2ghz Core, while fetching youtube, 30% of a 2ghz Core, while changing the FILTERS

 ## Support Server:

 > https://discord.gg/milrato